lapism/search/README.md

 ## Changelog
 **2.0.0**
-- NOT FULLY COMPATIBLE WITH 1.0 !!!
+- NOT COMPATIBLE WITH 1.0 !!!
-- removed SearchItem
+- SearchMenu item removed
+- SearchView renamed to MaterialSearchView
 - changed NavigationIconSupport properties
 - NavigationIconSupport properties moved to SearchLayout
 - fixed bugs
-- improved animations
+- improved open and hide animation
 - new public methods

 **1.0.0**